 Bring 2L of full cream milk to the boil in a saucepan, then stir in 60mL of lemon juice and turn down the heat.
 Stir continuously until the mixture separates; you are essentially making curds and whey!
 If, after about a minute of stirring, the liquid in the pot is still looking quite milky, then add a little more lemon juice and stir for another minute.

 Remove the curds from the pot with a slotted spoon and place on a cloth [I used a fresh Chux superwipe and all was good].
 Wrap tightly and squeeze out the extra liquid, then run under warm water for about 10 seconds.
-Press out the additional liquid, then place in a colander under a heavy weight [I used my mortar & pestle on the side of the sink…] for about an hour; more time will lead to a firmer cheese.
+Press out the additional liquid, then place in a colander under a heavy weight (eg. mortar & pestle) for about an hour; more pressing time will lead to a firmer cheese.

 Paneer is used as a feature or accompaniment in many Indian dishes, such as palak paneer (a spinach and paneer curry), but I prefer to serve this ricotta-like cheese cut into squares, simply grilled and warmed with olives.